 It is important to recognise the early signs of RAD in infants and toddlers.
 This is important for a timely intervention.
 At such a young age, the symptoms often involve unusual emotional responses and a lack of typical social behaviours.
 Here is a list of some of the most common signs to watch out for:

-RAD can also have an impact on cognitive development.
-Affected children may show delayed speech and language skills, trouble focusing and difficulties with academic performance.
+Children with RAD may show developmental or academic difficulties, often related to early neglect, trauma, or co-occurring developmental and mental health conditions rather than RAD alone.
 Their social development may lag behind their peers.
 It can result in isolation or rejection from peer groups.

 Here are a few preventive measures that parents and carers can take for a child to help them build a strong attachment bond: